WallStreetMojo

 Differences Between Capital Receipts and Revenue Receipts

 Receipts are just the opposites of expenses.
-But without receipts, there may be no existence of the business.
 Not all receipts directly increase the profits or decrease the loss.
 But some affect the profit or loss directly.
+But without receipts, there may be no existence of the business.

 In this article, we will be talking about capital receipts and revenue receipts.
-In simple terms, capital receipts don’t affect the profit or loss of the business; for example, we can say that the sale of long-term assets is one sort of capital receipts.
+In simple terms, capital receipts don’t affect the profit or loss of the business; for example, we can say that the sale of long-term assets is one sort of capital receipt.

 The nature and function of capital receipts and revenue receipts are completely different.
-In this article, we will do a comparative analysis of capital receipts vs. revenue receipts.
+This article will do a comparative analysis of capital receipts vs. revenue receipts.

 Capital Receipts vs. Revenue Receipts Infographics